Note: This page is for outfielder Peter O'Brien, who made his major league debut in 2015; for others with similar names, click here.

 In 2014, he was back at Tampa to start the season, but showed clearly that he had nothing left to prove at that level, with a .321 batting average, 9 doubles and 10 homers in only 30 games.
 He was promoted to the AA Trenton Thunder on May 9th.
 His bat cooled down a bit, as he hit .245 with a .296 OBP in 72 games, but the outstanding power was still there, as he slugged 14 doubles and 23 homers in that short span.
 He continued to move around, playing more games at first base than behind the plate in AA, and also seeing time in the outfield and at DH.
 On July 31st, he was traded to the Arizona Diamondbacks in return for IF Martin Prado, with the Yankees trying to make a push for a postseason appearance in Derek Jeter's final season.
 He only played 4 games with the Mobile BayBears, going 5 for 13, before his season ended due to an injury.
 He was back in time to play in the Arizona Fall League however.

 In 2015, Arizona assigned him to the AAA Reno Aces to begin the season.
 He played 131 games there, hitting .284/.332/.551 with 35 doubles, 9 triples, 26 homers, 77 runs scored and 107 RBIs in an outstanding season at the plate.
+He led the 2015 PCL in RBI.
 He hardly played his original position of catcher however, as he split most of his time between left and right field.
 When Reno's season ended in early September, he was called up to the big leagues to make his debut on September 11th.
 In the 6th inning of a game against the Los Angeles Dodgers, he was asked to pinch-hit for pitcher Enrique Burgos and he singled to center off Ian Thomas to drive in Nick Ahmed from second base.
 That made the score 12-0 in favor of Arizona and he remained in the game in left field for the last three innings but did not get another at-bat as the D-Backs prevailed, 12-4.
 In all, he went 4-for-10 in 8 games with a double and a homer.
 The homer came off none other than Dallas Keuchel of the Houston Astros, that year's Cy Young Award winner, on October 2nd.

 In spring training in 2016, he made headlines for hitting a homer on March 23rd whose exit velocity was measured at 119.5 mph.
-The homer off Mike Broadway of the San Francisco Giants was the hardest-hit home run by anyone since the introduction off "Statcast" a year earlier.
+The homer off Mike Broadway of the San Francisco Giants was the hardest-hit home run by anyone since the introduction of "Statcast" a year earlier.
 It landed deep in the left field concourse and would likely have traveled over 450 feet in a ballpark with a more open configuration.
-Only Giancarlo Stanton, twice had ever hit any ball harder, with two base hits clocked at 120.3 mph and 119.7 mph.
+Only Giancarlo Stanton, twice, had ever hit any ball harder, with two base hits clocked at 120.3 mph and 119.7 mph.
 Peter once again spent most of that year in the minors, with Reno.
 He played 105 games, hitting .254 with 24 homers and 75 RBIs.
 With Arizona, he got into 28 games but hit only .141 although he did hit 5 homers and collected 9 RBIs.
 On January 3, 2017, he was traded to the Kansas City Royals in return for minor league P Sam Lewis.
 O'Brien would start the season with the AAA Omaha Storm Chasers.
-After appearing 27 games and hitting only .162 he was designated for assignment by the Royals on May 10, 2017.
-He would be claimed by the Cincinnati Reds six days later and assigned to their AAA club, the Louisville Bats.
+After appearing 27 games and hitting only .162 he was designated for assignment by the Royals on May 10th.
+He was claimed by the Cincinnati Reds six days later and assigned to their AAA club, the Louisville Bats.
 His time with the Bats was even shorter lasting only 5 games in 9 days before being designated for assignment again as the Reds choose to add Jake Buchanan to their roster instead.
-After 2 days in limbo he was picked up by Texas Rangers and sent to the AA Frisco RoughRiders for 3 days before joining their AAA squad, the Round Rock Express.
-O'Brien would last 13 games with the Express before being designated once again.
+After two days in limbo he was picked up by Texas Rangers and sent to the AA Frisco RoughRiders for three days before joining their AAA squad, the Round Rock Express.
+O'Brien lasted 13 games with the Express before being designated once again.
 He was then claimed by the Los Angeles Dodgers and sent to the Oklahoma City Dodgers.

 - Mike Petriello: "O'Brien crushes record-setting long ball: 119.5-mph blast hardest-hit homer recorded by Statcast", mlb.com, March 23, 2016.